 While the origins of this tradition may have been adopted by the Babylonian people, the Rabbi applied it with Jewish significance, the day the world was created, or the day humanity was created.
 Another explanation can be found in the importance of Tishrei as the seventh month, hence the Sabbath of the year.

 Rosh Hashanah has a different name also – The most common name of this holiday is Rosh Hashanah, which is known as Talmud.
 Torah refers to this day as Yom Teruah.
 In our prayers, we often call it Yom Hazikaron (Day of Remembrance) and Yom Haddin (Doomsday).
 Together with Yom Kippur (which arrives 10 days later), it is part of the Yamim Noraim (time of amazement, or: high holiday).
-See More Happy Columbus Day
+See More International Literacy Day